-So whether it is oranges, grapefruits, limes, lemons, raspberries, or cranberries among others, you should not feed these to your cresty at all, whether standalone or blended with any other item.
+So whether it is oranges, grapefruits, limes, lemons, raspberries, or cranberries among others, you should not feed these to your crestie at all, whether standalone or blended with any other item.

 Some other fruits also come within this “no go zone” for cresties, albeit for other reasons.

-Starfruits and rhubarb for instance have rather high levels of oxalate and should thus not be fed to your crested gecko.
-Likewise, potentially high persin fruits like the avocado are best avoided altogether for your cresty.
+Starfruits and rhubarb, for instance, have rather high levels of oxalate and should thus not be fed to your crested gecko.
+Likewise, potentially high persin fruits like the avocado are best avoided altogether for your crestie.

 Ultimately, it is all about moderation whether it is us humans or adorable pet crested geckos.
 So an occasional banana as a treat is just fine for cresties.

-At the same time there are other fruits you might want to consider more frequently for your cresty.
-Apples for instance are more suitable for crested geckos than bananas.
+At the same time, there are other fruits you might want to consider more frequently for your crestie.
+Apples, for instance, are more suitable for crested geckos than bananas.
 Papayas and mangoes too work like a charm once you start feeding them to your crested gecko.